 What is the City Doing to Reduce Stormwater Pollution?

 The City of Hopewell is hard at work developing and implementing stormwater management programs that include construction of best management practices (BMPs), drainage system maintenance, enforcement of City Ordinances and public education.
-Some examples of what we are doing incudes:
+Some examples of what we do includes:

 - Street sweeping – this helps remove litter and debris that would otherwise be washed into storm drains and into our waterways.

-- Inspecting construction sites for erosion and sediment controls to decrease the amount of soil carried off site.
+- Inspect construction sites for erosion and sediment controls to decrease the amount of soil carried off site.

 - Inspecting storm drains for illicit discharges.

-- Educating our employees and the public about pollutants in stormwater runoff.
+- Educate our employees and citizens about reducing pollutants in stormwater runoff.
 This helps to determine the source of pollutants, which can help localities to better target future program efforts.
 Citizen input is very helpful in reporting illicit dumping into storm drains.

-Many of these activities are required by the Clean Water Act and are written into the City’s Municipal Separate Storm Sewer System (MS4) Permit.
+Many of these activities are required by the Federal Clean Water Act and are included in the City’s Municipal Separate Storm Sewer System (MS4) Permit.
 Click here to learn about the City’s MS4 Permit Program and Program Plan.